Pedro Martínez: Who's Your Daddy?

-In both the 2004 ALCS and the 2009 World Series, Martínez was greeted with the chant "Who's your daddy?" from New York Yankees fans whenever Pedro was pitching due to his statement earlier in the 2004 ALCS saying, "I mean what can I say?
-Just tip my hat and call the Yankees my daddies."
+In both the 2004 ALCS and the 2009 World Series, Martínez was greeted with the chant "Who's your daddy?" from New York Yankees fans whenever Martínez was pitching due to his statement on September 24, 2004, saying, "I mean what can I say?
+Just tip my hat and call the Yankees my daddy."

-Quotes

 Pitching style

-Martínez threw five pitches.
-His four-seam fastball, power curveball, cutter, sinker, and circle changeup were all well above average; combined with his historically excellent control, they proved to be an overpowering package.
+Martínez's four-seam fastball, power curveball, cutter, sinker, and circle changeup were all well above average; combined with his historically excellent control, they proved to be an overpowering package.
 Martínez threw from a low three-quarters position (nearly sidearm) that hid the ball very well from batters, who have remarked on the difficulty of picking up Martínez's delivery.
 Additionally, Martínez threw three different types of fastballs - a straight high-velocity four-seam fastball he used to overpower hitters, a two-seamer that ran to his throwing arm side, and a cut fastball that ran away from his throwing arm side - each with the pinpoint control that defined him.

 Early in his career, Martínez's fastball was consistently clocked in the 95–98 mph range.
 Using it in combination with his devastating changeup and occasionally mixing in his curveball, he was as dominant a pitcher as the game has ever seen.
 Sports Illustrated's Joe Posnanski wrote, "There has never been a pitcher in baseball history—not Walter Johnson, not Lefty Grove, not Sandy Koufax, not Tom Seaver, not Roger Clemens—who was more overwhelming than the young Pedro."

 As injuries and the aging process took their toll, Martínez made the adjustment to rely more on finesse than power.
 His fastball settled into the 85–88 mph range, although he was occasionally able to reach 90–91 mph when the need arose.
 Martínez continued to use a curveball, a circle changeup, and an occasional slider.
 With his command of the strike zone, he remained an effective strikeout pitcher despite the drop in velocity.
 Baseball historian Bill James described Martínez as being substantially more effective than his pitching peers due to his variety of pitches, pitch speeds, pinpoint control, and numerous modes of deception.

 Personal life

 Pedro is married to former ESPN Deportes sideline reporter Carolina Cruz de Martínez, who now runs his charitable organization, Pedro Martínez and Brothers Foundation.
 He has four children.
 One of his sons, Pedro Martínez Jr., signed with the Detroit Tigers as an international free agent in September 2017.
 Another son, Pedro Isaías Martínez, signed at Nova Southeastern University in Fort Lauderdale, Florida.
+Pedro Jr. now plays for the Malone Border Hounds of the Empire Professional Baseball League in Northern New York.
 He also has another son, Enyol Martínez, and a daughter, Nayla Martínez.
-Martínez has been a naturalized American citizen since 2006.
+Pedro has been a naturalized American citizen since 2006.